Find Nursing Colleges

 87% Percent Women

 This is one of the most frequently chosen nursing majors.
 It is the 1st most popular in the country with 165,503 students graduating with a bachelor’s in nursing in 2021.
-This major is dominated by women with about 87% of recent graduates being female.
+The major attracts more women than men.
+About 87% of the recent graduates in this field are female.

 Racial-Ethnic Diversity